arjitsrivastava/1-1-Generator/README.md

 <a href='https://ko-fi.com/arjit' target='_blank'><img height='35' style='border:0px;height:46px;' src='https://az743702.vo.msecnd.net/cdn/kofi3.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com' />

+## Credits

+A significant portion of the questions provided in this tool are sourced from the [1on1-questions](https://github.com/VGraupera/1on1-questions) repository by [VGraupera](https://github.com/VGraupera).
+A big thanks to them for their fantastic compilation and their dedication to fostering meaningful conversations within the tech community.

 ## Credit to Original Design
 This project was inspired by [Advice-Generator](https://github.com/RubenF01/Advice-Generator/).
 We want to acknowledge their innovation and efforts, and extend our gratitude for laying the groundwork for this tool.